Gatherings Will Be Dispersed

 As well as our 6 dancers, the film features plants, trees, and bushes which slowly appear as the dance takes place - nature taking over as time passes by and the studio remains empty.

 Surreal and poignant, Gatherings Will Be Dispersed is bittersweet and we hope it will resonate with artists of all disciplines.
-It is dedicated to our company of dancers with whom we sadly had to part ways with last year.
+It is dedicated to our company of dancers with whom we sadly had to part ways with.

 With an original score by Dani and Keaton Henson and animation by Lucas Boutrot.